-A lack of understanding of the condition means that it takes an average of 7.5 years to get a firm diagnosis.
+A lack of understanding of the condition means it takes an average of 7.5 years to get a firm diagnosis.

-What is Endometriosis?
+What is endometriosis?

 These cells behave in the same way as the cells in the uterus and will bleed during a woman’s menstrual cycle.

 Hormones cause these cells to build up and then break down with the monthly menstrual cycle.
 But unlike those cells in the uterus, there is no way for the blood to leave the body.

 Endometrial cells can grow anywhere in the body, but they are typically found in the pelvis and abdomen.
 The cells can also develop in the Fallopian tubes and on ovaries, leading to complications with fertility.

-How is Endometriosis Treated?
+How is endometriosis treated?